-Monsoon is the time of the year when the Himalayas are vibrant with heavy spells of rain.
+Monsoon is the time of the year when the Himalayas receive heavy spells of rain.
 As a result, most of the destinations are closed.
-But the Valley Of Flowers is among those rare destinations which are open in monsoon.
+But the Valley Of Flowers Trek is among those rare destinations which are open in monsoon.

-So, being nature gem and rare monsoon trek, the valley of flowers is a prime destination for nature and adventure lovers.
+So, being a natural gem and rare monsoon trek, the valley of flowers is a prime destination for nature and adventure lovers.

 Here are all reasons why the Valley Of Flowers is the best monsoon destination.